If you are using the electronic hotel locks system from Salto, I am sure you will face some problems with Salto locks.

 If necessary, use a lubricant to lubricate the lock and supporting parts of the door at least once every year (depending on how often you use doors).

-1, Check if there are any notifications and act accordingly – it could be low batteries or something else that’s fixable immediately by you!
+1, Check for any notifications and act accordingly – it could be low batteries or something immediately fixable by you!

 2, Check if any dirt or other debris is blocking the keypad from working correctly – in this case, some microfiber cloth and the cleaning solution might do wonders!